jalammar/ecco/README.rst

 <https://pytorch.org/>`_ and `transformers
 <https://github.com/huggingface/transformers>`_.

 The library is currently an alpha release of a research project.
-You're welcome to contribute to make it better.
+Not production ready.
+You're welcome to contribute to make it better!

 Installation
 ============